-Save for your future with the RRD 401(k) Savings Plan.
-And, starting September 1, 2022, get a matching contribution from RRD!
+Save for your future with the RRD 401(k) Savings Plan — and get a matching contribution from RRD!

 The RRD 401(k) Savings Plan (also known as the RR Donnelley Savings Plan) helps you save money for your retirement on a tax-advantaged basis.
 If you are eligible to participate in the Plan, you may set aside and invest pre-tax, Roth 401(k) and/or after-tax money for your future.
-And, starting September 1, 2022, RRD will begin making a matching contribution to help you grow your retirement account even more.
+And, RRD will make a matching contribution to help you grow your retirement account even more.

 Saving for the future is important, so it’s a good idea to take the time to learn about the Plan and how it works.
 By better understanding it, you can make choices that fit your financial goals.